Heat pump vs gas boiler: How do they compare?

 Trying to decide which is the best option for your home?
 We delve into the pros and cons of each to help you make the right choice

-In the heat pump vs gas boiler debate, you're looking at very different technologies that are effectively delivering the same result: hot water and central heating.
+In the heat pumps vs gas boiler debate, you're looking at very different technologies that are effectively delivering the same result: hot water and central heating.
 That's pretty much where the similarities end.

 With the government heralding both air source heat pumps and ground source heat pumps as the successors to gas boilers as part of its Boiler Upgrade Scheme, it's the right time to be weighing up your options and how these two systems compare.

-Here we examine the pros and cons of each so that people can make an informed choice about whether or not to replace their gas boiler with a heat pump and what they should be thinking about when considering making the switch to heat pumps.
+Here we examine the pros and cons of each so that you can make an informed choice about whether or not to replace your gas boiler with a heat pump, and what you should be thinking about if you are considering making the switch.

-To the homeowner, they create the same result, but the difference in the way the two technologies work means that they need to have a different design setup when it comes to how the heat is delivered to the property.
+To the homeowner, heat pumps and gas boilers create the same result, but the difference is in the way the two technologies work, meaning that they need to have a different design setup when it comes to how heat is delivered to the property.

 A heat pump system ideally wants to have an average temperature of around 37.5°C and a temperature difference of only 5°C. Therefore the water goes into the UFH or radiator at say 40°C and comes out at 35°C, having given up 5°C.